banner image

 What is Perinatal and Postpartum Mental Health?

-I recently attended a training through Postpartum Support International (PSI) and they shared a lovely updated description of the change in terminology about Perinatal Mood and Anxiety Disorders (PMAD):
+I recently attended a training through Postpartum Support International (PSI) and they shared an accessible updated description of the change in terminology about Perinatal Mood and Anxiety Disorders (PMADs):

 Perinatal: